open-edge-insights/eii-azure-bridge/README.md

 ```

 If you wish to modify your `eii_config.json` file after generating your template,
-you can re-add this to the EII Azure Bridge digital twin by running the following
+you can re-add this to the Azure Bridge digital twin by running the following
 command:

 ```sh